How to use Color Range in Photoshop – overview of the tool options, and then use Color Range to transform the colors of specific areas in an image.

 Learning this tool is a great way to do that.
 So let’s get into how the Color Range tool works and look at some samples.

-As with all my posts, this one is available for download as a PDF by clicking here.
 Hope that helps some of you out that would like to return to this guide later or print it out!

 More from our Popular Tools in Photoshop series: